Kleyt0n/Investment-Projects-in-Brazil/README.md

 # Investment Projects in Brazil

-this project was developed with inspiration in the course of the [*Datacamp Report with R Markdown*](https://datacamp.com/courses/reporting-with-rmarkdown).
+This project was developed with inspiration in the course of the [*Datacamp Report with R Markdown*](https://datacamp.com/courses/reporting-with-rmarkdown).

 # Datasets used

-Source: available by the World Bank
+### Source: available by the World Bank

 1. Annual Investment
 2. Investment in Services